You know I love tacos more than anything else.

 You’ll stuff at least three of these in your mouth before you even try to speak.
 Really – this is what happens whenever I eat them, at least.
 I’m so eager to chow down on all that deliciousness!

 My number one tip with this recipe is to make sure you do not use pork loin for the roast.
 The ideal cuts for preparing with this particular example of long, gentle heat magic are the butt or shoulder of the pig.
+Which is why this is a great recipe to use up any leftover Instant Pot pork shoulder you have left!

 You want to choose one a cut that has some marbling to it rather than a portion that is more lean.
 This makes for the most tender meat in the end.